 No spoilers, but what can you tell us about your book that we won’t find in the jacket copy or the PR material?

 The book is less about the bad guys getting what they deserve than it is about the good guys coping with catastrophe.

 What authors or books have influenced your career as a writer, and why?

 So many writer and so many books, I don’t know where to begin.
 I will say that only a few are actually crime writers—James M. Cain, Dashiell Hammett, Ross MacDonald for example.
 The others cover most of the genres from E. L. Doctorow to Kurt Vonnegut to Gore Vidal to F. Scott Fitzgerald.

 A reformed newspaper reporter and ad man, David Housewright won an Edgar Award from the Mystery Writers of America (Penance) and three Minnesota Book Awards (Practice to Deceive, Jelly’s Gold, and Curse of the Jade Lily).
-His 19th novel—WHAT THE DEAD LEAVE BEHIND– will be published in June 2017 (St. Martin’s Minotaur).
+His 19th novel—WHAT THE DEAD LEAVE BEHIND– was published in June 2017 (St. Martin’s Minotaur).
 He has also published a volume of short stories entitled Full House (Down & Out Books) and occasionally teaches novel-writing courses at the University of Minnesota and the Loft Literary Center in Minneapolis.
 Housewright was elected President of the Private Eye Writers of America in 2014.

 To learn more about David, please visit his website.